-Midlothian Council confirms that there are no new installations or installations which have changed significantly within its area.
+Midlothian Council confirms that there are no industrial installations with substantially increased emissions or new relevant exposure in their vicinity within its area or nearby in a neighbouring authority.

-3.3.2 Major Fuel (Petrol) Storage Depots
+5.2 Major Fuel (Petrol) Storage Depots

 There are no major fuel (petrol) storage depots within the Local Authority area.